Polyphenols and Osteoporosis: A New Preventive Measure?

 Mimicking Estrogen

-Polyphenols also act as phytoestrogens, which are plant compounds that mimic the effects of estrogen in your body.
+Polyphenols also act as phytoestrogens, which are plant compounds that mimic the effects of estrogen in your body since they bind estrogen receptors in the body.
 This is particularly important for postmenopausal women, who experience a drop in estrogen levels that can lead to bone loss.
 By mimicking estrogen, polyphenols help maintain bone density and slow down bone loss, offering a natural way to support bone health during menopause.

 Bone Marrow Stem Cells and Calcium